Loop induced top quark FCNC through top quark and dark matter interactions: Loop induced top quark FCNC

 We notice that the scale $\mu$ will be constrained by the unitarity of the scattering $\phi_i \phi_j^\ast \rightarrow W^+_LW^-_L$ ($i,j=1, 2$), with longitudinal polarized $W$ boson.
 Based on the analysis of the partial wave expansion~\cite{Chanowitz:1978mv}, for the $s$-wave,

 and the coupled matrix is

-where $\delta_{i,j}$ is the color index.
+where $\delta_{m,n}$ is the color index.
 The unitarity of the scattering amplitude requires that the absolute value of the eigenvalues from above coupled matrix should be small than 1~\cite{Lee:1977yc,Lee:1977eg,Chanowitz:1978mv,Chanowitz:1978uj}.
-Therefore, the upper limit of $\mu$ is,
+Therefore, the upper limit of $\mu$ is

 We can also translate the upper limit of $\mu$ to the mass splitting between $\phi_1$ and $\phi_2$ through Eq.~\ref{Eq:mixing}; see the black line in Fig.~\ref{Fig:tqh}.
-We should note that the unitarity bound would be stronger than the HL-LHC.
+We should note that the unitarity bound would be stronger than the limit from HL-LHC in some parameter space.